With the summer holidays well underway, and perhaps a little more time on your hands, you might be twiddling your thumbs.

 7. No Patterns Needed by Rosie Martin

 Rosie Martin's No Patterns Needed is the perfect book for those who love the idea of making their own bespoke clothing, but get put off by the idea of complicated pattern pieces.
 Rosie uses three basic shapes: a triangle, a rectangle and a circle to show that anyone can create wearable, perfectly fitted clothes.
-Plenty of variations are suggested, so that readers are able to play with the designs to tailor-make a wardrobe based on unique tastes.
+Plenty of variations are suggested so that readers can play with the designs to tailor-make a wardrobe based on unique tastes.

 Priced at £12.57 | Buy the book

 8. The typography idea book: Inspiration from 50 masters by Steven Heller